By TNLM Writer

 Almost a year after the elections, members of DBA are still waiting for some Sh40 million or so, or roughly half of the contract fee.
 Hopes of settlement are fast fading for fear that they might be blacklisted by government if they come out.

 “For now, we just want it out there.
 The giant Nation Media, in 2016, tried suing for outstanding bills, and got a blackout from GAA.
 They lost big time, and it reflected in their balance book.
-Standard tried it too, and got received the same treatment by mygov.go.ke, losing millions every week,” a DBA source, who spoke to TNLM on condition of anonymity for fear of economic reprisals from the
+Standard tried it too, and got received the same treatment by mygov.go.ke, losing millions every week,” a DBA source, who spoke to TNLM on condition of anonymity for fear of economic reprisals from the government, said.

 In the Kenyan media industry, government remains the biggest advertiser, accounting for nearly 80 per cent of the adverts in the media.
 Therefore taking on PDU means going to war with government, “and in a regime known to shut down media houses for the flimsiest of reasons, it is not exactly an avenue that is open to us.”